Owning a restaurant isn’t easy, but thanks to their Widener experiences, numerous grads have found the recipe for success.

 For Quintiliano, it’s a dream fulfilled.

-Quintiliano is one of several alumni who own restaurants and credit their Widener hospitality management education and experiences with helping them find the recipe for success in an otherwise demanding and challenging field.
+Quintiliano is one of several alumni who own restaurants and credit their Widener tourism and hospitality management education and experiences with helping them find the recipe for success in an otherwise demanding and challenging field.

 “They teach you the business end, how to operate a restaurant, human resources, laws, accounting.
 All that contributed to me getting years ahead than if I learned it on my own,” said alumnus Nick Fifis, co-owner of Ponzio’s, a family-run diner/bakery/bar in Cherry Hill, N.J.

-Through Widener’s hospitality management program – part of the School of Business Administration – faculty with industry experience teach courses that prepare students for the growing and diverse tourism and hospitality field.
+Through Widener’s tourism and hospitality management program – part of the School of Business Administration – faculty with industry experience teach courses that prepare students for the growing and diverse tourism and hospitality field.
 It’s a field that encompasses not just restaurants, but hotels/resorts, clubs, sport and entertainment, education, healthcare, event planning, and more.

 This fall, several new courses will focus on managing the service experience, data analytics, and technology, reflecting trends in this ever-changing world.